 “It’s been great for me.
 Most people don’t get the opportunity to actually meet the people who write for newspapers and are on TV,” she said, adding that the contacts she’s developed have helped her with volunteer work she’s done for several other nonprofit organizations.

 When she retired from Southwestern Bell, after 25 years, she began working for La Voz de Anciano, an organization that helps elderly Hispanics.
 She worked at La Voz for eight years, before returning to Beeville.

-Cortez said she enjoys running into young journalists and professionals throughout the state and recognizing that the once were Network contest or scholarship winners.
+Cortez said she enjoyed running into young journalists and professionals throughout the state and recognizing that they were once Network contest or scholarship winners.